tejainece/aryabhata/doc/tasks.md

 # Simplify
-+ factor out minus in Minus dissolveMinus
-+ Division associativity
-+ Division distributivity.
-Do not expand division if denominator has many additive terms
++ Expand multiplications and powers in division (negative integer powers)